United States military beret flash: 1970s

 Also during the 1970s, arctic–qualified soldiers of the 172nd Infantry Brigade wore locally authorized olive–drab berets with organizational beret flashes that were unique to each battalion, company, troop, or battery of the brigade and were worn in the same manner as they are today.

 By 1979, the Army put a stop to the use of berets by conventional forces, leaving only special forces and ranger units the authority to wear berets.

-1980s
+1980s and 90s

 In 1980, the Army reversed part of its decision allowing airborne units to wear maroon berets, ranger units black berets and special forces units rifle–green berets.
 The Army's 1981 uniform regulation describes the wear of these berets with the only authorized accoutrements being organizational beret flashes or recognition bars with officer rank insignia, chaplain branch insignia, or DUI affixed.

 The organizational beret flash did not become the norm across the Army until 1984 when the recognition bar was discontinued after the Special Forces Tab became authorized for wear by special forces qualified soldiers.

-Today, all paratroopers assigned to a special forces unit wear their unit's organizational beret flash on either a rifle–green beret, for special forces qualified paratroopers, or a maroon beret, for support paratroopers.
+In 1993, the Chief of Staff of the Army, General Gordon R. Sullivan, approved a policy which restricted the wear of the rifle-green beret to special forces qualified soldiers only.
+Once implemented, all paratroopers assigned to a special forces unit wear their unit's organizational beret flash on either a rifle–green beret, if special forces qualified, or a maroon beret, for support paratroopers.